 Get clear on how much time you can devote to facilitating the course: it can be a big “make or break” factor in your students’ success.

-#6 Outline your course content and start to map it back to your course promise
+6. Create a course outline and map it back to your course promise

 You can do this by breaking down your framework into modules and lessons.